radiorabe/raar-ui/README.md

 Run `npm install` to install all the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The backend API must be running on `http://localhost:3000/`.
 See https://github.com/radiorabe/raar for corresponding instructions.
+Otherwise, switch to `proxy-prod.conf.json` in `angular.json` to use the production backend (`archiv.rabe.ch`).
+Avoid modifying actions in this case!

 Run `ng serve` and `npm run cy:open` to open the Cypress test runner (browser tests) or `npm run cy:run` for a single run.
 The browser tests cover a good amount of the frontend's functionality.